DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 - [Express](http://expressjs.com/) - a tiny framework for Node.js
 - [body-parser](https://www.npmjs.com/package/body-parser) - a Node.js parsing tool
-- [date-format-lite](https://github.com/litejs/date-format-lite) - a small library that will help us to convert dates of Gantt entries into the proper format
-- [promise-mysql](https://www.npmjs.com/package/promise-mysql) - a Node.js package for working with MySQL using promises
-- [bluebird](https://www.npmjs.com/package/bluebird) - and a promise library itself.

-So, let's create a project folder and name it "dhx-gantt-node-mysql":
+So, let's create a project folder and name it "dhx-gantt-app":

 ~~~js
 mkdir dhx-gantt-app
 cd dhx-gantt-app
 ~~~

-After that create a file *package.json*.
+###Adding the dependencies

+Now we will create the *package.json* file.
 We'll specify the dependencies in it with the following command:

 ~~~js
 npm init -y